i Brazil's economic history

 As a general rule, security must be granted in favour of all lenders.
 However, lenders may appoint a collateral agent to act on their behalf as an attorney-in-fact.
 The power of attorney must clearly state the matters entrusted and the scope of the authority.

 Brazilian law requires that the assets given as collateral be described so that they are identifiable to third parties and imposes different requirements for perfection, depending on the type of asset.
 Therefore security interests in Brazil are usually created by means of several security agreements, each covering assets with similar perfection requirements.
 Security interests in Brazil can be obtained through pledges and security assignments, and be ensconced in trusts or tucked into mortgages.
 Owners and lenders also typically require insurance (performance) bonds, bid bonds and bank guarantees.
-The project loan typically will be secured by multiple forms of collateral, including:
+A project loan typically will be secured by multiple forms of collateral, including:

 - assignment of rights and operating revenues;

-- pledge of bank deposits;
+- a pledge of bank deposits;

 - assignment of any letters of credit or performance or completion bonds relating to the project under which the borrower is the beneficiary;